veracity/veracity-documentation/common/markdown/web-security-guidelines/web-security-guidelines.md

 ## Disclaimer

 Veracity does not endores or promote any links within this document.
-Use at your own risk (?)
+Use at your own risk.